-Plus, you get an inside look into their lifestyle: does he take public transport, does he live far from here, does he drive, does he still live with his mother, and if he has an opinion on how to solve problems, or if he is the wait-and-see kind.
+Plus, you get an inside look into their lifestyle: does he take public transport, does he live far from here, does he drive, does he still lives with his mother, and if he has an opinion on how to solve problems, or if he is the wait-and-see kind.

 Put up special items in the room, items that are designed to distract.
-One of the things that will work pretty well is a mirror, or a reflective surface.
+One of the things that will work pretty well is a mirror or a reflective surface.
 You’d be surprised at how many candidates think looking good during the interview trumps paying attention to the questions.

 The best place for it, right above your head, behind you.
 Even when they steal peeks, you’d notice.